Ji-Man Choi Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in MLB.
+- The pitching staff for the Astros has a collective 9.3 K/9, the eighth-best in the league.

-- The Astros' 3.78 team ERA ranks ninth among all MLB pitching staffs.
+- The Astros' 4.08 team ERA ranks ninth across all league pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs surrendered (11 total, one per game).
+- Astros pitchers combine to rank 16th in baseball in home runs allowed (14 total, 1.2 per game).

-- Javier (1-0) gets the starting nod for the Astros, his third of the season.
+- Urquidy (0-0) gets the starting nod for the Astros, his third of the season.

-- His most recent appearance came on Wednesday against the Detroit Tigers, when the right-hander went six innings, surrendering one earned run while allowing five hits.
+- In his last time out on Friday, the right-hander threw 5 1/3 innings against the Minnesota Twins, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.